Rockland, Ontario

 Rockland is a bilingual community located about 30 km east of downtown Ottawa, Ontario, Canada, part of the city of Clarence-Rockland.
-Rockland has a population of 26,505 (2021).
+Rockland has a population of 13,625 (2021), making up roughly half the population of the municipality.
 It is home to a large part of the francophone community in Eastern Ontario along with the towns situated to the east and the Ottawa suburb of Orleans to the west.

+It was a separate town until January 1, 1998, when it amalgamated with Clarence Township to form the City of Clarence-Rockland.

 History

-The Clarence region began growing in 1840 with the development of the road to l'Orignal-Bytown.
+The Clarence region began growing in 1840 with the development of the road from L'Orignal to Bytown.
 Before then, farmers relentlessly cleared wooded space to be able to cultivate land, their only means of survival.
 In 1868, a young entrepreneur, William Cameron Edwards, decided to establish a sawmill at the McCaul point.
 The opening of a link to the Grand Trunk Railway followed in 1888 to allow wood and merchandise to be transported.
 Edwards, who held timber rights in the area and was also the first postmaster, named the area for the rocky nature of its landscape.
 The post office dates from 1869.

 In 1889, the mission served by the priest Caron from Clarence-Creek became a parish.
 The first priest of the new parish was Siméon Hudon, native of Québec City.
 The first school opened in 1875 while the first high-school opened in 1905.
+In 1908, Rockland was incorporated as a town.

 Construction of a second railroad in 1908 linking Ottawa and Hawkesbury greatly promoted population.
 In effect, for 75 cents (return) people could go to Ottawa to run errands and return in the same day.
 The woodmill owned by W. C. Edwards closed in 1926, as a result of the economic turmoil following the First World War.
 A large part of the population moved to the province of Quebec to find employment in the woodmills in Hull and Gatineau.
 Economic recovery began in 1939 with the start of the Second World War, and the return of soldiers after the war brought an increase in population.
 Construction of homes increased rapidly creating a need for expanded water services, electricity and a sewer system implemented in 1964.

 Throughout the 1970s, Rockland was a small community with a population of about 3,500 people.
 Since the turn of the millennium, it has seen rapid growth in housing development.
 Prior to 2000, the number of new homes built were below 60 or 70 annually, but in the period between 2000 and 2010, the total number of new homes built was 2185.

-Commercial expansion

-Rockland is a rapidly growing community, and is constantly adding new retailers and businesses to service the community.

-Rockland has local outlets of major chains like A&W, Boston Pizza, Tim Hortons, Canadian Tire, Subway, Dollarama, Food Basics, Giant Tiger, Home Hardware, Your Independent Grocer, Liquor Control Board of Ontario (LCBO), McDonald's, Mark's Work Wearhouse, 2Networkit.com Inc., Shoppers Drug Mart, SonXPlus, Roch Drouin Auto Repair, St-Hubert, Gabriel's Pizza, POP Shoes, RE/MAX, TSC and Walmart.